44 Turbofan & Turboprop Engines

 Introduction

 The turbofan and the turboprop are other variations of the primary gas turbine engine and have certain similarities in their design.
-They are both variations of the primary turbine engine, so their thermodynamics is based on the Brayton cycle.
-Similarly sized engines deliver similar power to the fan or propeller.
+They are both variations of the primary turbine engine, so their thermodynamics are based on the Brayton cycle.
+Similarly sized engines deliver power similar to that of the fan or propeller.
 The turbofan has a large fan stage on the front of the engine core, as shown in the cutaway below.
-The turbofan is a very efficient way of producing thrust, especially if it uses a high bypass ratio, i.e., most of the mass flow goes through the fan, and the fan creates most of the thrust.
+The turbofan is a very efficient way of producing thrust, mainly if it uses a high bypass ratio, i.e., most of the mass flow goes through the fan, and the fan creates most of the thrust.
 Turbofans have been used to power commercial airliners such as the Boeing 747, Boeing 767, Airbus A300 and A330, and many other aircraft.
 The turboprop uses a propeller driven by a power turbine, which is equivalent to a propulsion system with a very high bypass ratio.

 The performance and analysis of turbofans and turboprops are similar in many ways.
 However, the propeller’s propulsive characteristics and aerodynamic limitations affect a turboprop’s operation as a system.
 Turboprops and turbofans have much better efficiency than turbojets in producing thrust for a given quantity of fuel.
 Turbofans are used on many commercial airliners, although turboprops may be used on smaller commuter aircraft.
 Turboprops are also used on some general aviation aircraft and military training aircraft.
 A turboshaft, which has the same essential core as a turboprop, can power helicopters and other machinery besides aircraft.